noob-hackers/mrphish/README.md

 __UPDATE__ :
 - From this option you can update mrphish tool if updates are available for that.

+__SUBSCRIBE__ :
+- From this option you can easily subscribe our official channel.

 __EXIT__ :
 - From this option you can exit from tool